arbor-sim/arbor/doc/cpp_recipe.rst

         The type used to describe a cell depends on the kind of the cell.
-        The interface for querying the kind and description of a cell are seperate to allow the the cell type to be provided without building a full cell description, which can be very expensive.
+        The interface for querying the kind and description of a cell are seperate to allow the cell type to be provided without building a full cell description, which can be very expensive.

     **Optional Member Functions**